 Refinancing is simply getting one loan to pay off another.
 There are several reasons why you may want to consider refinancing your mortgage, for a list of reasons click here.

-Typically, the closing cost of a Utah refinance is between 1% & 2% of the loan amount, lender fees included.
+Typically, the closing cost of a Utah refinance is between one and two percent of the loan amount, lender fees included.
 You may choose to pay points (see below) to lower your interest rate, or you could want to do a Low- or No-cost refinance.
-Paying for Closing Costs During a Refinance.

 Points (or discount points) are a way of lowering your interest rate.
 For more information regarding discount points click here.

 The rate refers to what percentage of your loan you will pay in interest per month, whereas the annual percentage rate (APR) is an adjusted percentage that expresses the yearly cost and also includes certain charges and fees.

 The interest rate of a Fixed-rate Mortgage (FRM) will not change for the life of the loan.
 Alternatively, an Adjustable-rate Mortgage (ARM) will be subject to periodical interest rate adjustments based on interest rates around the country.